DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>To discourse pompously at length.
 It kinda sounds like bovine, which is usually a good descriptor of your average bloviator.</dd>

 <dt>Orate</dt>
-<dd>To speak formally, and/or with passion.</dd>
+<dd>To speak formally and/or with passion.</dd>

 <dt>Pellucid</dt>
 <dd>Transparent or translucent, but most definitely not opaque.</dd>

 <dt>Vestigial</dt>
-<dd>The retention of characteristics that were once beneficial to an organism, but have since lost function/purpose due to evolution.</dd>
+<dd>The retention of characteristics that were once beneficial to an organism but have since lost function/purpose due to evolution.</dd>

 <dt>Cacophony</dt>
 <dd>An assortment (usually of sounds) that somehow all manage to fight each other.
 Auralize the sound of being in a room full of beginner recorder players all trying their best.</dd>